Edmund Edward Fournier d'Albe: Celtic revival

 Fournier d'Albe's first involvement was through the Feis Ceoil, an annual music festival to promote Irish music.
 The first was held in Dublin in 1897, and he was elected Registrar of the Feis due his skill in business management.
 As a delegate of the Feis, he attended other music and literary festivals such as the National Eisteddfod of Wales.

 At the behest of the Feis Ceoil Association he travelled to Wales, where he was initiated into the Gorsedd Cymru.

 In 1898, the Highlands, Wales, Brittany, and the Isle of Man were represented at the Feis Ceoil held in Belfast, and Fournier d'Albe took the occasion to form a provisional committee to organize a Pan-Celtic Congress in Dublin.

 Together with Robert Boyd White, he is credited with making the first ever translation in 1908 of an Irish text into Esperanto—a passage from the Book of Lismore entitled Eachtra Laoghaire Mic Criomthain go maigh meall.
+Fournier advocated Esperanto as a means to free Celts from the "linguistic incubus of their powerful neighbours or overlords".
+In 1926 he lectured in Esperanto on the topic of "Wireless telegraphy and television" at the second international Esperanto Summer University in Edinburgh.